Fungal Acne vs Closed Comedones: Major Differences

 - Chemical peels or exfoliants – Chemical peels or exfoliants, that contain chemical exfoliators such as retinoids, salicylic acid and glycolic acid, work by removing dead skin cells, dirt and oil that clog pores.
 Chemical exfoliators are usually safer for novices than physical exfoliators.

+Prevention is just as important as treatment for regular acne.
 If you don’t take proper care of your skin, no treatment will help get rid of blemishes.

 Here are some different things you can do to keep your skin healthy.